Promptus/natsjr/README.md

     - "0.0.0.0:4222"
 ```

-All keys are others are optional and fall back to sensible augmented defaults.
+All keys are optional and fall back to sensible augmented defaults.

 ```ruby